Is it a good idea to take out a joint loan?

 A joint loan is a general term for any borrowing where more than one person is responsible for paying back the money.

 They are similar to individual loans in that you typically pay back the money with interest through monthly repayments over a certain period.
+Here are some of the key need-to-knows for joint loans:

 In contrast, with an unsecured personal loan you do not have to secure the loan against anything.
+It is based on thing like your credit score and your income.

-With a joint loan, once you have found the loan deal that’s right for you, you’ll make a joint application to the lender.
+Once you have found the loan deal that’s right for you, you’ll make a joint application to the lender.

 The loan provider will then make a decision over whether to approve the application. and what interest rate to charge.